 One of the most common injuries in seniors is a hip fracture after suffering a fall.
 It tends to happen due to muscle weakness, balance problems, impaired vision, chronic illness, side effects from medications, or a wet bathtub or floor.

 While hip injuries happen frequently and aging patients are more prone to these types of injuries, it’s important to note that younger patients aren’t immune to them.

 The 6 Most Common Hip Injuries From Falling

 Bursitis occurs when a person experiences inflamed bursa, which are lubricated fluid-filled sacs that serve as cushions between the joints.
-Typical symptoms include tenderness of the hip, feeling warm to the touch, feeling pain with movement or after prolonged periods of inactivity.
+Typical symptoms include tenderness of the hip, feeling warm to the touch, and feeling pain with movement or after prolonged periods of inactivity.
 In the case of infectious bursitis, the patient may also develop a fever.

 The hip is composed of a ball-and-socket joint, where the head of the femur (the thigh bone) goes into the socket in the pelvis.
 Dislocation occurs when trauma (such as a fall) causes the femoral head (the “ball” portion) to come out of the socket.
 When this happens, the person experiences acute pain.
 Depending on the severity of the damage, the doctor may be able to manipulate the patient’s bone back into place without the need for surgery.
 However, certain instances do require surgical intervention.
 And just as with labral tears, one of its complications could be osteoarthritis, as well as damage to the sciatic nerve, or avascular necrosis (death of bone tissue due to an interruption in blood flow).